-Forming almost one half of Port Phillip Bay, this beautiful day trip from Melbourne is one of the most popular spots for Melburnians to retreat to, or spend the weekend at their holiday houses.
+Forming almost one half of Port Phillip Bay, this beautiful day trip from Melbourne is one of the most popular spots for Melburnians to retreat to.

-The world-class wine growing and making regions of Red Hill, Merricks and Main Ridge are the perfect places to spend a relaxing afternoon.
+The world-class wine growing and making designations of Red Hill, Merricks and Main Ridge are the perfect places to spend a relaxing afternoon.

 Stunning coastline, epic surf breaks and both ocean beach and front beaches for calmer more relaxing waters, the Mornington Peninsula has some of the most unique attractions anywhere along the entire southern coastline of Victoria.

-Baked By Portsea is a cute little cafe/bakery right at the end of a service lane at the corner of Oxford and Hotham Rd on your way down to Point Nepean National Park.
+Baked By Portsea is a cute little cafe/bakery on your way down to Point Nepean National Park.

-Fresh, daily baked pastries and homemade rolls are a must-here – pick yourself up a oat milk latte and enjoy the heated outdoor seating area as the sun slowly makes its way above the horizon.
+Fresh, daily baked pastries and homemade rolls are a must-here – pick yourself up a latte and enjoy the heated outdoor seating area.

-If you’re on the go and can’t hang around, they also do amazing buddha bowls, acai bowls as well as a mix of hot and cold pastries.
+If you’re on the go and can’t hang around they also do amazing acai bowls as well as a mix of hot and cold pastries.

 Point Nepean National Park

-This Quarantine/military fortification turned heritage listed national park is home to an abundance of unique australian wildlife and one of the best day trips from Melbourne.
+This Quarantine/military fortification, better known as Fort Nepean turned heritage listed national park is home to an abundance of unique australian wildlife and one of the best day trips from Melbourne.

-Home of the cleanest air in the world (apparently), Cape Schanck is seriously one of the most beautiful places in Victoria, and forms the southernmost tip of the Mornington Peninsula.
+Home of the cleanest air in the world (apparently), Cape Schanck is seriously one of the most beautiful places in the state and forms the southernmost tip of the Mornington Peninsula.